SABR 49: Research presentations

 A journalist, teacher, media consultant, sports content specialist and online writing instructor, Steve Klein <firstname.lastname@example.org> is Professor Emeritus/Journalism at George Mason University in Fairfax, Virginia.
 He shaped the direction of the Journalism concentration in the Communication Department at GMU as Coordinator from 1999 to 2013.
 He also coordinated a new minor in Sport Communication in collaboration with the Recreation, Health & Tourism Department.
 Steve was honored by the Communication Department, as well as Mason Student Media, as professor and faculty member of the year in 2007.
 A working journalist for four decades at several newspapers (USA Today, the Lansing State Journal, the Stamford Advocate, the Cleveland Plain Dealer, the Akron Beacon Journal, the South Bend Tribune, the Wisconsin State Journal), Steve also taught at Michigan State University, American University, the University of Mary Washington, Cape Cod Community College and GMU for 25 years.
 Steve has a BA from the University of Wisconsin-Madison (1970) and an MA from Michigan State University (1997).
 His Master’s thesis on sports writer and journalist Hugh Fullerton has been a starting point for many scholars researching the Black Sox Scandal.

-For more information on SABR 49, or to register, visit SABR.org/convention.
+For more coverage of SABR 49, visit SABR.org/convention.